 The South Caribbean region is where the rainforest touches the water.
 There are no big resorts.
 Instead, accommodations are lodge-style and laid back like the Selva Bananito Lodge.
 Be sure to visit Cahuita National Park for the coral reef formations.

-This quieter beach is known for its calm and protected water, so bring the snorkel gear!
+Punta Uva is a quieter beach is known for its calm and protected water, so bring the snorkel gear!
 Kids and toddlers can definitely swim here.
 The beach is only about five miles from Puerto Viejo, giving families access to lodging, dining, and shopping.
 Most of this region is located in the Gandoca-Manzanillo Wildlife Refuge, so you can also expect to spot monkeys and sloths!

 Located in Puerta Limon, Playa Bonita is indeed among the prettiest.
 Though it’s near a bustling port, the beach is wide and long and feels a million miles away from the commercialized areas.
 Surfing is popular here, as is general beach combing and lounging.